hms-networks/IgnitionEwonConnector/readme.md

 * **Main**
    * **Name** - Unique name of the tag provider created in Ignition.
    * **Enabled** - Option to turn on/off the Ewon Connector functionality.
-   * **Tag Names Contain Periods** - Check this if your Ewon tag names contain periods.
-If your tag names contain periods they must not contain underscores.
+   * **Tag Names Contain Periods** - Check this if any Ewon tag names contain periods.
+If any tag names of the connected Ewons contain periods ".", tag names on the connected Ewons may not contain the underscore "_" character.
+HMS suggests not using periods in tag names when using Ignition.
    * **Poll Rate in Minutes** - Interval for how often data will be pulled from Datamailbox.
    * **Realtime Poll Rate in Seconds** - Interval for how often data will be pulled from an Ewon when realtime reads are activated.